srijyothsna/nlp/README.md

 The pipeline retrieves the abstracts, keywords (along with other information like title, authors, date, etc.) for a list of PMIDs and saves them to a local database; runs the Medical Knowledge Analysis Tool (MedKATp) framework, which is based on Apache UIMA for Named Entity Recognition (NER); runs a k-means clustering algorithm on the identified NEs (disease terms) in text and keywords, for which it uses 'cosine similarity' as the metric; and generates and displays the clusters in text format, which can also be viewed as a 'zoomable circle packing' visualization in a web browser.

+##How To Run

+An automated install script is provided in the repo.
+Run the install script as a super user.
+This will install all the dependencies and set up the environment.
+Then, launch the application by running main.py in src folder.

 #Design

 This application is  built as a pipeline with a combination of Python and Java.
 The Entrez module from Biopython is used for retrieving the Pubmed abstracts.
 The text is processed with a dictionary-based approach for NER.
 The dictionary/ lexicon used for NER is build from the Human Disease Ontology (HDO).
 The MedKATp framework uses an xml-based dictionary.
 So, the terms from the HDO are processed and an xml dictionary is built.
 The dictionary has been further fine-tuned iteratively based on the results.